Foxborough virtual class interrupted by hacker displaying disturbing images, FBI warns more may follow

 “They’ll generally wait for a couple minutes before they interrupt the meeting by using profanity or showing disturbing images on screen,” Special Agent Doug Domin explained.

-In it, the Superintendent said, “We are working with Zoom, the School District’s Director of Technology, teachers and the Foxborough Police, to ensure that this does not happen again.
+In it, the superintendent wrote, “We are working with Zoom, the School District’s Director of Technology, teachers and the Foxborough Police, to ensure that this does not happen again.
 As always, the safety of our students is always our first priority.”

 (Copyright (c) 2019 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)